apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 | Provider              | Description
 |-----------------------|-----------------
 | `DEFAULT`             | The default JNDI provider behavior will be used.
-| `ACTIVE_PASSIVE`      | First ldap will be used for every request unless it fails and then the next shall be used.
+| `ACTIVE_PASSIVE`      | First LDAP will be used for every request unless it fails and then the next shall be used.
 | `ROUND_ROBIN`         | For each new connection the next url in the list will be used.
 | `RANDOM`              | For each new connection a random LDAP url will be selected.
 | `DNS_SRV`             | LDAP urls based on DNS SRV records of the configured/given LDAP url will be used.